Te Pae Christchurch Convention Centre

-VAE are documenting the project within the REVIT environment utilising the cloud based collaborative software BIM360 design, thus allowing increased work efficiency within the centralised cloud workspace.
+VAE documented the project within the REVIT environment utilising the cloud based collaborative software BIM360 design, thus allowing increased work efficiency within the centralised cloud workspace.

 Holistic reviews of the federation models & data are controlled with the use of Navisworks, providing team members with clash reports complete with supportive outcomes, the team are then able to utilise the federated models for efficient clash resolution & problematic installation through use of BIM360 Glue.